-First published in August 2014 and most recently updated in November 2015, JESD209-4 LPDDR4 is designed to significantly boost memory speed and efficiency for mobile devices.
+First published in August 2014 and most recently updated in June 2021, JESD209-4 LPDDR4 is designed to significantly boost memory speed and efficiency for mobile devices.
 LPDDR4 will eventually operate at an I/O rate of 4266 MT/s, twice that of LPDDR3.
 To achieve this performance, the committee completely redesigned the architecture, going from a one-channel die with 16 bits per channel to a two-channel die with 16 bits per channel, for a total of 32 bits.
-For more information about LPDDR4 including the steps taken to save power, see the LPDDR4 press release.
+Download JESD209-4D.

 Wide I/O 2 provides four times the memory bandwidth (up to 68GBps) of the previous version of the standard, but at lower power consumption (better bandwidth/Watt) with the change to 1.1V supply voltage.
 From a packaging standpoint, the Wide I/O 2 die is optimized to stack on top of a system on chip (SOC) to minimize power consumption and footprint.

 Wide I/O 2 mobile DRAM is an extension of the breakthrough technology pioneered with the publication of Wide I/O. Just as switching to multicore processors significantly increased overall computer speed without the need to jump to a new process node, so the vertically stacked architecture allows the Wide I/O 2 interface to deliver four times the bandwidth of LPDDR4 DRAM for around one quarter of the I/O speed.

 With the recent publication of LPDDR4, these two new standards from JEDEC offer designers a range of mobile memory solutions, allowing for maximum flexibility.
 Designers working with a horizontal architecture can choose LPDDR4, while those working with a vertical architecture are supported by Wide I/O 2.
 In either case, the committee worked to deliver the memory performance that the market requires.